untra/naiveasync/README.md

 * test support for immutablejs
 * test support as observable / generator

+## How it works

+NaiveAsync maintains two caches of lifecycles and their meta properties (alongside syncing state to the redux).
+The `asyncLifecycle(id, async () => { ... })` first argument is an id that will be checked against a cache.
+As a result, that function _may_ return a reference to an existing lifecycle.
+A lifecycle can reset itself by calling `.invalidate()`.

-## Simmilar but worse
+## Similar but worse

-To achieve the simmilar goals as what react + redux + naiveasync can provide, heres a starting point for your other framework or whatever
+To achieve the similar goals as what react + redux + naiveasync can provide, heres a starting point for your other framework or whatever

 - [angular](https://stackoverflow.com/a/24091953/1435958)
 - [svelte](https://svelte-recipes.netlify.app/components/)